alicenet/alicenet/docs/BUILD.md

 ## What's next

-Once you have an AliceNet binary, see the documentation [How to configure your node](CONFIGURE.md) to run your own node against one of AliceNet's networks.
+Once you have an AliceNet binary, see the documentation [How to configure and run your node](CONFIGURE.md) to run your own node against one of AliceNet's networks and check out our official [wallet](https://github.com/alicenet/wallet).

-Or, check the [Testing Documentation](./TESTING.md) to see how to run the AliceNet tests.
+Or, check the [Testing Documentation](./TESTING.md) or [Running a full local AliceNet network](./LOCAL_NETWORK.md) to see how to run the AliceNet tests.